nzsaurabh/tools/README.md

 # tools
-Interesting paid tools for data science
+Interesting paid tools for data science listed on the wiki